archlinux/alpm/alpm-repo-db/README.md

 ## Features

-- `cli`: enables the commandline interfaces for the `alpm-repo-desc` and `alpm-repo-files` binaries.
+- `cli`: adds dependencies required for the `alpm-repo-desc` and `alpm-repo-files` command line interfaces.
 - `_winnow-debug`: enables the `winnow/debug` feature for step-by-step parser debugging.

 ## Contributing